pirafrank/fpiracom/_posts/2024-08-13-leveraging-alacritty-terminal-on-windows-for-a-sea.md

 ---
-title: "Leveraging Alacritty Terminal on Windows for a Seamless Experience in Both PowerShell and WSL2"
+title: "Leveraging Alacritty terminal on Windows for a seamless experience in both PowerShell and WSL2"
 subtitle: "A Windows terminal setup to bridge PowerShell and WSL out of Windows Terminal"
 description: "Find out how to quickstart a new terminal experience in both PowerShell and WSL2 by using Alacritty on Windows"
 category: [ "How-tos" ]